 TSP annuity.
-If you ask the TSP to buy an annuity with the money in your account, the annuity payments are taxed when you receive them.
+If you ask the TSP to buy an annuity with the money in your account, from traditional contributions and its earnings, the annuity payments are taxed when you receive them.
 The payments are not subject to the additional 10% tax on early distributions, even if you are under age 55 when they begin.
+However, there is no tax on the annuity payments if the annuity is purchased using the money in your account from Roth contributions and its earnings if certain conditions are met.
+See Roth TSP balance, earlier.
+This is because you already paid tax on those contributions.

 Cash withdrawals.
-If you withdraw any of the money in your TSP account, it is generally taxed as ordinary income when you receive it unless you roll it over into a traditional IRA or other qualified plan.
+If you withdraw any of the money in your TSP account, from traditional contributions and its earnings, it is generally taxed as ordinary income when you receive it unless you roll it over into a traditional IRA or other qualified plan.
 (See Rollover Rules, later.)
 If you receive your entire TSP account balance in a single tax year, you may be able to use the 10-year tax option to figure your tax.
 See Lump-Sum Distributions in Publication 575 for details.
+However, there is no tax if you withdraw money in your TSP account from Roth contributions and its earnings if certain conditions are met.
+See Roth TSP balance, earlier.

-To qualify for the 10-year tax option, the plan participant must have been born before January 2, 1936.
+To qualify for the 10-year tax option, the plan participant must have been born before January 2,

 If you receive a single payment or you choose to receive your account balance in monthly payments over a period of less than 10 years, the TSP generally must withhold 20% for federal income tax.
 If you choose to receive your account balance in monthly payments over a period of 10 or more years or a period based on your life expectancy, the payments are subject to withholding as if you are married with three withholding allowances, unless you submit a withholding certificate.
-See also Withholding from Thrift Savings Plan payments earlier under Tax Withholding and Estimated Tax in Part I.
+See also Withholding from Thrift Savings Plan payments earlier under Tax Withholding and Estimated Tax in Part I. However, there is no withholding requirement for amounts withdrawn from your TSP account that is from Roth contributions and its earnings, if certain conditions are met.
+See Roth TSP balance, earlier, for a discussion of those conditions.

 Tax on early distributions.
-Any money paid to you from your TSP account before you reach age 591⁄2 may be subject to an additional 10% tax on early distributions.
+Any money paid to you from your TSP account before you reach age 591/2 may be subject to an additional 10% tax on early distributions.
 However, this additional tax does not apply in certain situations, including any of the following.

-- You receive the distribution and separate from government service during or after the calendar year in which you reach age 55. - You choose to receive your account balance in monthly payments based on your life expectancy. - You are totally and permanently disabled.
+- You receive the distribution and separate from government service during or after the calendar year in which you reach age 55. - You choose to receive your account balance in monthly payments based on your life expectancy. - You are totally and permanently disabled. - You receive amounts from your Roth contributions since that represents a return of your cost (after-tax money).
+The earnings may be subject to the 10% tax depending on whether you met certain conditions.
+See Roth TSP balance, earlier.